engage-so/engage-so.github.io/_docs/integrations/stripe.md

 We currently support 16 [Stripe events](https://stripe.com/docs/api/events/types).
 They are:
 - **Customer created** (`customer.created`)
 This is triggered when a new customer is created on Stripe.
 This mostly happens when a customer attempts payment by adding a payment source like a card.
+- **Invoice created** (`invoice.created`)
+Stripe triggers invoice created when a new invoice is created.
+You can use this to trigger an automation that sends invoice payment reminders over a period of weeks.
 - **Invoice upcoming** (`invoice.upcoming`)
 Stripe triggers invoice upcoming events before a subscription is charged and renewed.
 (You can customise when on your Stripe dashboard).
 You can use this to automate reminders of an upcoming invoice charge for example.
 - **Invoice payment successful** (`invoice.payment_succeeded`)
+This is triggered when an invoice is paid.
+- **Invoice paid** (`invoice.paid`)
-This is triggered when an invoice payment is successful for subscriptions.
+This is triggered when an invoice is paid.
+The difference between this event and **Invoice payment successful** is that this is additionally triggered when the invoice is marked as paid on the Stripe dashboard.
+Both events are therefore sometimes triggered for the same invoice.
 - **Invoice payment failed** (`invoice.payment_failed`)
-This is trigged when an invoice fails.
+This is trigged when an invoice payment fails.
+- **Invoice deleted** (`invoice.deleted`)
+This is trigged when an invoice is deleted.
+- **Invoice voided** (`invoice.voided`)
+This is trigged when an invoice is marked as void on the Stripe dashboard.
+- **Invoice marked uncollectible** (`invoice.marked_uncollectible`)
+This is trigged when an invoice is marked as uncollectible on the Stripe dashboard.
 - **Charge failed** (`charge.failed`)
 This is triggered when a charge fails.
 - **Charge successful** (`charge.succeeded`)